GROW Whistler

 The GROW Community Greenhouses & Gardens are located on the shared, unceded territory of the Líl̓wat and Sk̲wx̲wú7mesh Nations.
 We respect and commit to deep reflection and support of their history, culture, stewardship and voice.

-For the 7th year, WCSS & AWARE are partnering up to subsidize garden boxes for individuals facing financial barriers accessing the GROW program.
+For the 8th year, WCSS & AWARE are partnering to subsidize garden boxes for individuals facing financial barriers accessing the GROW program.
 15 plots are available on a first-come, first-served basis.
 To apply for the subsidy, please make an appointment with a WCSS Outreach Worker.
 Book online at mywcss.org or call 604-932-0113.

-Garden Locations & Details:
+Garden locations & details:

 The GROW program provides users with tools, compost and all the things you need to get growing.